 This course offers use of coaching and leadership principles in an applied setting.
 Intended to individualize the content to meet specific interests and goals, the student is responsible to secure and work under supervision in an off campus placement.
 Goals and requirements are determined in consultation with faculty and field supervisor.
 Selected project and paper are required as well as relating classroom learning to their intern experience.
-Pass/Unsatisfactory grading.
+Pass or unsatisfactory grades only.
 Prerequisites: EDN-500.